maxcnunes/gaper/README.md

 ### Default ignore settings

-Since in most projects there is no need to watch changes of:
+Since in most projects there is no need to watch changes for:

 * hidden files and folders
 * test files (`*_test.go`)